What we do

-Stay posted for the upcoming release of my own book; The Flying Child (A Cautionary Fairytale for Adults)
+Stay posted for the upcoming release of my own book; The Flying Child.

 For the survivor living in the shadow of abuse or its repercussions, this site may seem to be a beacon of light.
 Recovery from child sexual abuse is possible, regardless of how far you feel you’ve fallen, however trapped you feel in a cycle of poor mental health or addiction, however detached you feel from your sense of self.
 There is always a way through the shadows, even when you have lost hope entirely.